palvisha13/TopCatAnalysis/README.md

 ##### 2. Select the "files" tab on the top left.

-##### 3. We will be working with data from the Sloan Digital Sky survey, so to retrieve the data, select the "VizieR" tab:
+##### 3. We will be working with images from the Galex mission, so click on the image cone in the center:

 ![vizieR](topcat3.png)